Explore the building blocks of creation

-- Malone offers a Pre-Professional Club to assist students who are planning to go to a professional school.
+- Malone offers the Pre-Professional Club to assist students who are planning to go to a professional school.
 You'll get help to navigate through the complicated application process, get updates on the latest medical literature, and chat with guest speakers who are working in the field and representatives from various professional schools.

-- Forensic Chemistry students intern at the BCI Crime lab in Richfield
+- Forensic chemistry students intern at the BCI Crime Lab in Richfield

 - Forensic scientist

 There are numerous opportunities to pursue research with our faculty or pursue and present your own at our annual Student Research Symposium.
 In addition, students have enjoyed presenting at national conferences.
 This is excellent preparation for graduate school—and your career!